paulkernfeld/global-data-in-rust/README.md

 This is a project to explain how you can use "global data" in Rust.

-When I say "global data," I mean data that is loaded near or before the start of the program and is available in most parts of the program.
+When I say "global data," I mean data that is loaded near the start of the program and is accessible in almost all of the program.

 Possible use cases for global data: